Learn about Savio

 Tip: You may have several teams working in Shortcut.
 To link up with the Dev team, make sure you are changing the Dev team’s statuses.

-Choose the Savio statuses that correspond with each Shortcut story status.
-Choose “Do Nothing” to keep a feature request’s status the same in Savio when the story moves to the specified Shortcut story state.
+Choose the Savio statuses that correspond with each Shortcut story or epic status.
+Choose “Do Nothing” to keep a feature request’s status the same in Savio when the story moves to the specified Shortcut story or epic state.